What is a dual fuel range?

 When it comes to dual fuel vs. gas or electric ranges, all are available in freestanding and slide-in models and come with similar features like convection cooking and self-cleaning cycles.
 However, there are some pros and cons to be aware of before you make a decision.

-Drier heat in the oven promotes crispy, brown results when baking, broiling and roasting.
+- Drier heat in the oven promotes crispy, brown results when broiling, roasting and baking.

 Disadvantages of dual fuel ranges

 The electric oven may preheat slower than a gas oven.

 Potentially higher purchase and installation costs.
 Check the manufacturer’s installation requirements.

 A dedicated gas line will need to be installed if you don’t already have one.

 If you want the best attributes of gas stovetops and electric ovens combined into one appliance, a dual fuel range is worth it.
 Not only will you get more responsive burners when boiling or sautéing, but the oven’s drier heat is ideal for roasting and baking.
 That said, if you do not currently have a dedicated gas line, you may want to skip a dual fuel range.

 Dual fuel ranges are not the only available option when you want to maximize the versatility of your kitchen appliances.
 There are multiple alternatives to dual fuel stoves when you want to get the most out of your kitchen routine.

 If you want to take advantage of both gas and electric heat in the kitchen, you can also opt for a gas cooktop and separate wall oven.
 Most wall ovens available today use electric heat and can be found in both single, double and microwave wall oven combo models.
 This may be a good option if you’re looking for more oven capacity.
 For example, Whirlpool® Wall Ovens feature up to 10 cubic feet of interior space.
 Standalone cooktops also have advantages like placement flexibility and easy installation on kitchen islands.
 Explore Whirlpool® Cooktops to learn more.